hipages/inceptum-cqrs/README.md

 Application:
   UseOptimisticLocking: true
 ```
-In application, each event executor needs to extend EventExecutor class
+In an application, each event executor needs to extend EventExecutor class

-In scenario where locking is not required meaning aggregate will be less likely to being updated concurrently by transations, optimistic locking can be turned off.
+In the scenario where locking is not required meaning aggregate will be less likely to being updated concurrently by transations, optimistic locking can be turned off.

 ### To turn off locking: